SomeAnticsDev/someantics.dev/src/streams/2022-04-08-astro-v1-beta.md

 **Ben Holmes:** We can do all sorts of things, yeah.
 In order to access them, I think it's data.get('quantity') and stuff like that.
 So if you wanted to put it on the page.

 **Ben Myers:** Yeah, let's do that.
 So console.log(data), we'll keep that in there.
+And I'll use the output element, which is…

+**Ben Holmes:** Oooh!

+**Ben Myers:** Yeah.

+**Ben Holmes:** Clean.

-And I'll use the output element, which is B.HOLMES: Oooh!
-B.MYERS: Yeah.
-B.HOLMES: Clean.
-For those who are unfamiliar, the output element is an element that represents the result of a calculation, typically, a form submission.
+**Ben Myers:** For those who are unfamiliar, the output element is an element that represents the result of a calculation, typically, a form submission.
 So data.get('quantity').
 And I think back up and do this again.
 There we go.
 OK.
 Nice!

 **Ben Holmes:** There it is.
 Alright.